farisazizy/farisazizy/README.md

 </h3>

 <h2 align="center">
-I'm a UI/UX Designer 🎨!
+UX and Data Enthusiast!
 </h2>

 ## 🔭 I'm currently working on

-- Full-stack Designer at kerjago.com
+- Full-stack Designer at kerjago.id
-- TravelMate Flutter App
-- Pendulum Android Music App (flutter)
-- My own portfolio website
-- Alterra Academy: Independent Study
+- Reseaarch on Optimizing CNN with meta-heuristic algorithm on Medical-Image Brain Tumors for ICoICT 2023: The 11th International Conference on Information and Communication Technology
+- Final Semester at Telkom University

 ## 🌱 I'm currently learning

-- 📱 UI/UX: Design Thinking
+- Data Analyst
 - Flutter
-- Swift

 ## 🤝 Connect with me: